accessibility-exchange/co-design/src/steps/organization-shares-completed-accessibility-plan.md

 * A way to affirm consultants that what they had to offer was valuable

+### Connect consultants in a community of practice

+* A way for different groups of consultants to come together after the completion of a project to share learnings and outcomes

 ### Data tracking

 * How much of the consultants’ feedback made it into the accessibility plan
+* Evaluate organization's knowledge around Deaf people and people with disabilities after the process